the-events-calendar/the-events-calendar/readme.txt

 * <a href="http://tri.be/wordpress-eventbrite-tickets/?ref=tec-readme">Eventbrite Tickets</a>, for selling tickets to your event directly through Eventbrite.
 * <a href="http://tri.be/wordpress-community-events/?ref=tec-readme">Community Events</a>, for allowing frontend event submission from your readers.
 * <a href="http://tri.be/facebook-events/?ref=tec-readme">Facebook Events</a>, for importing events directly from an organization or page on Facebook.
 * <a href="http://tri.be/shop/conference-manager/?ref=tec-readme">Conference Manager (COMING SOON)</a>, for managing multiple rooms/sessions/speakers at an event or conference.
 * <a href="http://tri.be/shop/wootickets/?ref=tec-readme">WooTickets (COMING SOON)</a>, for selling tickets to your event using WooCommerce.

 = Is there a more substantive FAQ for The Events Calendar available elsewhere online? =

 There sure is.
 If you check out our a href="http://tri.be/support/faqs/?ref=tec-readme">Frequently Asked Questions page</a> on the tri.be website, you'll find answers to more specific questions related to The Events Calendar/Events Calendar PRO.
-Please make sure to review that FAQ before posting a support threadÉas there's a very good chance your question has already been answered.
+Please make sure to review that FAQ before posting a support threadï¿½as there's a very good chance your question has already been answered.

 == Installation ==